-- The protocol may be combined with musicology and linguistics.
+- The language protocol may be combined with melodic intonation therapy or musical themes.

-- Verbal production will be enhanced by carefully selected nutritional supplementation with natural foods and herbal products thought to increase neurotransmitters involved in this type of learning.
+- Verbal production may be enhanced by carefully-selected organic nutritional supplements and herbal products to increase neurotransmitters involved in this type of learning.

 - Conventional medications now known to increase language function will be explored with each family.

-- To help enhance language production, a portable brain stimulator will be used at the Plainview office of Dr. Schneider.
-This is not part of the research being done at Columbia, rather research being conducted by Dr. Schneider.
+- To help restore language function, a portable brain stimulator will be used at the Long Island office of Dr. Schneider.
+This is not part of the research being done at Columbia or Yale, rather research being conducted by Dr. Schneider.
 This simple to use device attaches easily to your child’s scalp over brain areas that may benefit verbal production, painlessly stimulating select brain areas using a small amount of direct current.